-- 1. New power lines installed to serve the site shall be underground other than the main feeder onto the property to the greatest extent possible and in conjunction with electric utility approval. - 2.
-Fencing shall be of a design capable of allowing small animals access in and out of the fenced CSG. - 3.
+1. New power lines installed to serve the site shall be underground other than the main feeder onto the property to the greatest extent possible and in conjunction with electric utility approval.

+- 2. Fencing shall be of a design capable of allowing small animals access in and out of the fenced CSG. - 3.
 An interior setback of 50 feet shall be met. - 4.
-The project must incorporate a 50-foot wildlife corridor on the west and east side of the CSG to provide a north/south access for wildlife. - 5.
-Native bushes and trees shall be planted around the exterior of the CSG. - 6.
-A cover crop inside the footprint of the CSG and wildlife corridors will be planted and maintained with a combination of low growth native crops and a seed mix that promotes pollinator friendly habitats. - 7.
-This project is subject to other City approvals pursuant to City Code, including but not limited to site plan, grading and stormwater management approval, which could result in additional required project modifications.
+The project must incorporate a wide wildlife corridor on a diagonal from the northwest corner of the project site following a low land/water feature to the east side of the site at least 50 feet wide. - 5.
+The project shall incorporate a 35-foot (or wider) wildlife corridor, mid-way, towards the south of the CSG to provide an east/west access for wildlife. - 6.
+Native bushes and trees shall be planted around the exterior of the CSG. - 7.
+A cover crop inside the footprint of the CSG and wildlife corridors will be planted and maintained with a combination of low growth native crops and a seed mix that promotes pollinator friendly habitats. - 8.
+On-site storm water management shall not be provided at a single basin, but rather long and linear to mimic runoff that currently exists and doesn't have a concentrated discharge point. - 9.
+This project is subject to other City approvals pursuant to City Code, including but not limited to site plan, grading and stormwater management approval, which could result in additional required project modifications. - 10.
+Any impediments (solar panels, fencing, etc.), created by the applicant for this community solar garden, in the proposed right-of-way are to be removed after 25 years, unless extended by an amendment to the CUP.